open-ce/open-ce/doc/README.open_ce_build.md

   --mpi_types MPI_TYPES
-                        Comma delimited list of mpi types, such as "openmpi" or "system". (default: openmpi) --skip_build_packages
+                        Comma delimited list of mpi types, such as "openmpi" or "system". (default: openmpi) --cuda_versions CUDA_VERSIONS
+                        Comma delimited list of cuda versions to build for , such as "10.2" or "11.0". (default: 10.2) --skip_build_packages
                         Do not perform builds of packages. (default: False) --run_tests           Run Open-CE tests for each potential conda environment